Reasonable Space for the ${\lambda}$-Calculus, Logarithmically: The Theory of Reasonable Cost Models for the λ -Calculus, and How Our Result Fits in It

 The first such result is for weak evaluation by Blelloch and Greiner \cite{DBLP:conf/fpca/BlellochG95}, then extended to strong call-by-name evaluation by Accattoli and Dal Lago \cite{accattoli_leftmost-outermost_2016}, and very recently transferred to strong call-by-value by Accattoli et al. \cite{DBLP:conf/lics/AccattoliCC21} and to a variant of strong call-by-value and to strong call-by-need by Biernacka et al. \cite{DBLP:conf/ppdp/BiernackaCD21,DBLP:journals/pacmpl/BiernackaCD22}.

 \paragraph{Ink Space.} For space, the difficult direction is, instead, the simulation of TMs in the $\l$-calculus.
-TMs are space-minimalist, as their only data structure, the tape, \emph{juxtaposes} cells rather then linking them via pointers---this is one of the key points.
+TMs are space-minimalist, as their only data structure, the tape, is a flat data structure that \emph{juxtaposes} cells rather then linking them via pointers---this is one of the key points.
 Motivated by time-efficiency, all abstract machines for the $\l$-calculus rely instead on linked data structures, and---as already pointed out in the introduction---the linking pointers add a logarithmic factor to the overhead for the simulation of TMs that is space unreasonable.
 Therefore, reasonable space requires to evaluate without using linked data structures when they are not needed, as it is the case for the encoding of TMs.

-It is a recent observation by Forster et al. \cite{cbv_reasonable} that evaluating without \emph{any} data structure (via plain rewriting, without sharing) is reasonable for ink space even if unreasonable for abstract time (because of explosiveness).
+It is a recent insight by Forster et al. \cite{cbv_reasonable} that evaluating without \emph{any} data structure (via plain rewriting, without sharing) is reasonable for linear ink space even if unreasonable for abstract time (because of explosiveness).
+An interesting aspect of this result is that it establishes that the rigid (\ie non-postponable) management of garbage collection provided by the $\l$-calculus is enough for reasonable linear space.

 \paragraph{Pairing up Abstract Time and Ink Space} Forster et al. \cite{cbv_reasonable} also show a surprising fact.
 Given two simulations, one that is reasonable for ink space but not abstract time, and one that is reasonable for abstract time but not ink space, there is a smart way of interleaving them as to obtain reasonability for abstract time and ink space \emph{simultaneously}.
 Their result therefore shows that, surprisingly, a computational theory can be reasonable for \emph{unlocked} and explosive notions of time \emph{and} space.
 Whenever their interleaving technique applies, however, it also induces a second (low-level) reasonable cost model for space that is locked with the time cost model.